 Kathy Paspalis - Political Organizing Vice President Kathy is a former elected Culver City Unified School District School board member, attorney, and long time LGBT and civil rights activist and nonprofit fundraiser.
 She is the mother of 20-year old twins, who are usually away at college, and a big orange cat, who is usually sleeping.

 Jeannine Wisnosky Stehlin - Communications Vice President Jeannine's introduction to the fight for equality was as a child when her mother took her to the March for the Equal Rights Amendment in Washington, DC.
 A lifelong Democrat and social activist, she volunteers on local political campaigns for candidates and issues and volunteered for the Presidential campaigns of Barack Obama and Hillary Clinton.
-Recently, she teamed with other members of HLA Dems to support the Westside Democratic Headquarters, which was instrumental in flipping the House in 2018.
+She's a founding member of Heart of LA Democratic Club (HLADems) and she teamed with other members of HLADems to support the Westside Democratic Headquarters, which was instrumental in flipping the House in 2018.
 An arts advocate, Jeannine is managing director/publicist for a nonprofit theatre company and is marketing director/publicist for an entertainment consulting group.
 In addition to the Heart of LA Democratic Club, she serves as a Cultural Affairs Commissioner for a major LA County city, and is on the board of a Career Technical Education (CTE) Pathways Committee for a Southern California school district, among other things.
 Jeannine earned her MBA from Illinois Institute of Technology and a Bachelor’s of Science in Communications and Advertising from the University of Illinois.

 Naomi Goldman - Board member at-large Naomi Goldman is a lifelong Democratic activist and was recently named to The Jewish Journal’s 13th Annual Mensch List, which spotlights Jewish Angelenos who donate their time, energy and efforts to strengthening our community.
 With 20+ years experience in public affairs and civic engagement, Naomi directs public education, communications, issue and policy advocacy efforts around pressing social issues including housing and homelessness, anti-discrimination efforts, access to healthcare, and emergency preparedness/response/recovery.
 She has supported Democratic campaigns at the local, state and federal level as a volunteer working on communications and grassroots organizing.
 She is a Public Information Officer and disaster responder for American Red Cross and is a founding Board member of Women in Homeland Security–Southern California, focused on strengthening our regional emergency management network.
 Originally from New York, Naomi is a longtime Westwood resident and UCLA alumna.